cilium/cilium.io/src/posts/06-04-2021-war-games-network-policy/index.md

   - Network
   - Cloud Native
 ogImage: ogimage.png
-ogSummary: `We’ve just launched a new community resource:networkpolicy.io, to help people learn how to apply Kubernetes network policies to protect their business-critical workloads.
+ogSummary: 'We’ve just launched a new community resource:networkpolicy.io, to help people learn how to apply Kubernetes network policies to protect their business-critical workloads.
 But why do we need network policies at all?
-Let’s consider why traditional network security approaches aren’t sufficient in the cloud native world, and see what advantages we can gain through network policies.`
+Let’s consider why traditional network security approaches aren’t sufficient in the cloud native world, and see what advantages we can gain through network policies.'
 ---

 We’ve just launched a new community resource: <a href="https://networkpolicy.io" target="_blank">networkpolicy.io</a>, to help people learn how to apply Kubernetes network policies to protect their business-critical workloads.
 But why do we need network policies at all?
 Let’s consider why traditional network security approaches aren’t sufficient in the cloud native world, and see what advantages we can gain through network policies.